telerik/xamarin-forms-docs/nativecontrols/android/autocomplete/autocomplete_suggest_modes.md

 ## Suggest Mode

-In `SuggestMode.SUGGEST` mode the autocomplete represents the filtered suggestions, matching the typed text, in a pop-up view, which contains list of the suggestions.
+In `SuggestMode.Suggest` the autocomplete represents the filtered suggestions, matching the typed text, in a pop-up view, which contains list of the suggestions.

 ![TelerikUI-AutoComplete-Suggest-Modes](images/autocomplete-suggest-mode.png "Suggest mode")

 ## Append Mode

-In `SuggestMode.APPEND` mode the autocomplete shows only the first suggestion matching the typed text, which is represented as direct suffix of the typed text.
+In `SuggestMode.Append` mode the autocomplete shows only the first suggestion matching the typed text, which is represented as direct suffix of the typed text.

 ![TelerikUI-AutoComplete-Completion-Modes](images/autocomplete-append.png "Append mode")

-## Suggest-Append Mode
+## SuggestAppend Mode

-In `SuggestMode.SUGGEST_APPEND` mode the autocomplete combines both upper-mentioned modes.
-It shows all matching suggestions in a pop-up view and the first of them is appened to the typed text.
+In `SuggestMode.SuggestAppend` mode the autocomplete combines both upper-mentioned modes.
+It shows all matching suggestions in a pop-up view and the first of them is appended to the typed text.

 ![TelerikUI-AutoComplete-Completion-Modes](images/autocomplete-suggest-append.png "Suggest-Append mode")